 - Promoting high professional standards and greater attention to ethics among our members.

-- Motivating members to engage in questions related to society from an economic perspective, as well as humanistic and cultural issues.
+- Motivating members to engage in questions related to so

 It has the purpose to:

 - Provide a network to exchange information,

 - Help the participating schools to increase the quality of their PhD programmes, as well as to create an environment of excellence with a European perspective, all the while pursuing diversity.

 The EFMD management development network includes nearly 1000 institutional members from academia, business, public service, and consultancy across 92 countries worldwide.
 EFMD Global offers a range of services, including conferences and seminars around the world, surveys and the dissemination of knowledge, quality improvement and accreditation via EQUIS, EFMD Accredited, EOCCS and CLIP, as well as the EDAF mentoring programme and BSIS impact assessment system.

 FIBAA - FOUNDATION FOR INTERNATIONAL BUSINESS ADMINISTRATION ACCREDITATION

 FIBAA is a European, internationally oriented agency for quality assurance and quality development in higher education.
 It is a partner for Higher Education Institutions and comparable education providers.
 It also supports and accompanies them in every steps of their quality strategy.
 FIBAA offers programme and institutional accreditation of academic degrees, certification of continuing education courses and consulting services.
 The disciplinary focus of its activities is on management studies, law, social sciences and economics.

 FNEGE – FONDATION NATIONALE POUR L’ENSEIGNEMENT DE LA GESTION DES ENTREPRISES